nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. ClinicBuddy has a limit of storing only the **10 most recent backups**.
+Once this limit is reached, older backups are **automatically overwritten**.
+This means that only the latest 10 backups are available for restoring data.
+To avoid accidental loss of older backups, users should download or move older backup files if they need to retain them long-term.
-3. ClinicBuddy requires specific formats for dates `dd/MM/yyyy` or `dd-MM-yyyy` and times `HH:mm`.
+4. ClinicBuddy requires specific formats for dates `dd/MM/yyyy` or `dd-MM-yyyy` and times `HH:mm`.
 If you input data in a different format, the program may **display an error**. <br>
    **Solution:** Double-check the format of **date and time** inputs before submission.
-4. The `restore` command **overwrites** current patient records with backup data.
+5. The `restore` command **overwrites** current patient records with backup data.
 This could lead to unintentional loss of recent changes. <br>
    **Solution:** Always create a new **backup before performing a restore** to preserve current records.
-5. Updating operating hours will fail if there are existing appointments **outside the new hours**. <br>
+6. Updating operating hours will fail if there are existing appointments **outside the new hours**. <br>
    **Solution:** `Reschedule` or `delete` appointments that fall outside the proposed hours before making the update.
-6. If multiple backups have **similar descriptions**, it may be challenging to distinguish between them.
+7. If multiple backups have **similar descriptions**, it may be challenging to distinguish between them.
    **Solution:** Use **unique and specific** descriptions that include the patient names or specific changes to make backups more identifiable.
 Moreover, you can also refer to the time of the creation time.

 --------------------------------------------------------------------------------------------------------------------